Made the big decision to sell your coffee shop? Or perhaps you’re making plans for a year or more down the line when you want to move on.

 - Liaise with the franchisor

 - Draft the contract of sale

-The franchisor can help you value the business by sharing the prices achieved by similar franchise territories sold recently.
+The franchisor can help you value the restaurant by sharing the prices achieved by similar franchise territories sold recently.
 The longer you have left to run on your franchise agreement, the higher the price you can reasonably set too.